 Robert R. Ratcliff

-Rapid Java Swing GUI development (about 15 application developed in the last decade.)
+Rapid Java Swing GUI development (over 20 applications developed in the last decade.)

 Note: I've listed skill and (years of experience, last year used)